andrewfishersb/Stockipy-Android-App/README.md

 * With ingredients on shopping list, swipe to delete or add to the fridge
 * When adding an item use a modal
 * When adding an item to shopping cart, if its in your fridge it will ask if you are sure you want to add it
+* Drop down menu or tool bar that has quick ways to navigate towards
 * Set number of a specific items or cups/tablespoons left of some item (reach goal)
 * suggestion when start typing an ingredient (reach goal) - would be good with API integration
 * categorize recipe cuisine (reach goal)